dmd-program/dmd-400-sp17/capstone-project-proof-of-concept.md

 The proof itself depends on the type of project and media being used.
 However, there are standard ways of showing competency in a given craft.

-## Animation

-The goal of an animation proof is to demonstrate that you can operate the necessary software and show that you can a strong grasp of animation principles.

-* **Traditional keyframe animation:** Demonstrate knowledge of keyframe animation and 12 principles by creating a few seconds of animation using a character or other content from your proposal concept.
-ToonBoom is the industry standard animation package, but others are acceptable.
-* **Motion design:** Create a few seconds of rendered animation using a 2D animation package like Adobe AfterEffects or 3D software such as Cinema 4D, Blender, Maya, or similar.
-* **Short film:** Create an example animatic \(blocked animation\), animated character rig, or other animated asset relevant to your short film concept.

 ## UX design and/or research